RobertMachamud/Milestone3/README.md

 ## Content
   - All content was written by the developer - except:
-    - The JS code for the picture slider (only the part of the function that slides the images) in/on the About Us section/page from Youtube - <a href="https://www.youtube.com/watch?v=4YQ4svkETS0&t=213s">Link Here</a>
-  - Psychological properties of colours text in the README.md was found <a href="http://www.colour-affects.co.uk/psychological-properties-of-colours">here</a> (e.g. red - strength, purple - luxury, etc.)
+    - Drag and Drop Image uploader from Youtube - <a href="https://www.youtube.com/watch?v=uLr7yjg3EuQ">Link Here</a>

 ## Media
   - Images downloaded from <a href="https://www.pexels.com/">Pexels</a>